+No.13-57

-No.13-44 July 29, 2013 Eisai Co., Ltd.
+October 3, 2013 Eisai Co., Ltd.

-EISAI RECEIVES POSITIVE OPINION FROM EMA'S CHMP ON USE OF ANTIEPILEPTIC AGENT ZONEGRAN® IN PEDIATRIC PATIENTS
+EISAI RECEIVES EUROPEAN COMMISSION APPROVAL ON USE OF ANTIEPILEPTIC AGENT ZONEGRAN® IN PEDIATRIC PATIENTS

-Eisai Co., Ltd. (Headquarters: Tokyo, President & CEO: Haruo Naito, "Eisai") announced today that it has received a positive opinion from the European Medicines Agency (EMA)'s Committee for Medicinal Products for Human Use (CHMP) on the license extension application submitted by its U.K. subsidiary Eisai Ltd. regarding the use of antiepileptic agent Zonegran® (zonisamide) in the treatment of pediatric patients.
-The application seeks to extend the use of adjunctive Zonegran in the treatment of partial seizures (with or without secondary generalization) by changing the approved age range from adults aged 18 years and above to also include pediatric patients aged 6 years and above.
+Eisai Co., Ltd. (Headquarters: Tokyo, President & CEO: Haruo Naito, "Eisai") announced today that it has received approval from the European Commission (EC) on the license extension application submitted by its U.K. subsidiary Eisai Ltd. regarding the use of antiepileptic agent Zonegran® (zonisamide) in the treatment of pediatric patients.
+The approval extends the use of adjunctive Zonegran in the treatment of partial seizures (with or without secondary generalization) by changing the approved age range from adults aged 18 years and above to now also include pediatric patients aged 6 years and above.

 Zonegran is an antiepileptic drug (AED) originally created by Dainippon Pharmaceutical Co., Ltd. (currently Dainippon Sumitomo Pharma Co., Ltd.), for which Eisai has been pursuing development of the agent in Europe.
-Zonegran was first approved in March 2005 as an adjunctive therapy for the treatment of partial-onset seizures (with or without secondary generalization) in adults with epilepsy and received additional approval on June 27, 2012, as a monotherapy for partial-onset seizures in adults with newly diagnosed epilepsy.
+Zonegran was first approved in March 2005 as an adjunctive therapy for the treatment of partial-onset seizures (with or without secondary generalization) in adults with epilepsy and received additional approval in June 2012 as a monotherapy for partial-onset seizures in adults with newly diagnosed epilepsy.
 The agent is currently marketed in Europe by Eisai's subsidiaries.

-In a double-blind, randomized, multicenter, placebo-controlled, pivotal Phase III study (Study 312) conducted to evaluate adjunctive zonisamide in 207 pediatric patients (6 to 17 years) with partial seizures who had received one or two AEDs, results showed that the proportion of responders (defined as 50% or greater reduction in seizure frequency) was significantly higher with zonisamide versus treatment with placebo.
+The data used in the application was from a double-blind, randomized, multicenter, placebo-controlled, pivotal Phase III study (Study 312) that evaluated adjunctive zonisamide in 207 pediatric patients (6 to 17 years) with partial seizures who had received one or two AEDs.
+The results of the study showed that the proportion of responders (defined as 50% or greater reduction in seizure frequency) was significantly higher with zonisamide versus treatment with placebo.
 The overall incidence of treatment-emergent adverse events (TEAEs) was similar for zonisamide versus placebo.
 TEAEs reported more frequently with zonisamide versus placebo were decreased appetite, decreased weight, somnolence, vomiting and diarrhea.

-Eisai defines epilepsy as a therapeutic area of focus and as part of its European epilepsy pipeline markets the novel, in-house-discovered AMPA receptor antagonist Fycompa[®] (perampanel), Zonegran[®] and Zebinix[®] as treatments for partial seizures and Inovelon[®] as a treatment for seizures associated with Lennox-Gastaut syndrome, a severe form of childhood-onset epilepsy.
-By offering multiple treatment options as part of its abundant product portfolio in the epilepsy area, Eisai seeks to make further contributions to address the diversified needs of, and increase the benefits provided to, patients with epilepsy and their families.
+Eisai defines epilepsy as a therapeutic area of focus and in Europe markets the novel, in-house-discovered AMPA receptor antagonist Fycompa[®] (perampanel), Zonegran[®] and Zebinix[®] as treatments for partial seizures and Inovelon[®] as a treatment for seizures associated with Lennox-Gastaut syndrome, a severe form of childhood-onset epilepsy.
+By offering multiple treatment options as part of its product portfolio in the epilepsy area, Eisai seeks to make further contributions to address the diversified needs of, and increase the benefits provided to, patients with epilepsy and their families.